Enigmatic-Smile/docs/stream/sdks/ios/reference.md

 #### struct FidelError

 A FidelError can occur during the card enrollment, card consent creation or card verification processes.
-You can handle them via the `onResult` callback.
+You can handle it via the `onResult` callback.

 Properties: